FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeScope: Large Multimodal Forensic Model

 \section{FakeScope: Large Multimodal Forensic Model}

-In this section, we introduce the proposed large multimodal expert model, \textbf{FakeScope}, which leverages state-of-the-art LMMs as its backbone and is further fine-tuned on \textbf{FakeInstruct} to incorporate forensic knowledge.
+In this section, we introduce the proposed large multimodal expert model, \textbf{FakeScope}, which leverages state-of-the-art LMMs as its backbone and is further fine-tuned on FakeInstruct to incorporate forensic knowledge.
 Moreover, we propose a non-trivial probability estimation strategy via token soft-scoring, which could extend the model's \textit{qualitative} authenticity judgments to \textit{quantifiable} probability estimations, without requiring additional explicit training on numerical labels.
+This probability estimation operates purely at inference as designed, and does not rely on any auxiliary trainable modules.
+We aim to enable FakeScope to support user queries beyond binary detection and to provide post-hoc, human-facing rationales that improve the accessibility of its decisions.
 The details are elaborated as follows.